AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 ## example run:
 python3 getSEvideo.py input/test.mp4 output #output SE video will be in the output directory and will be named testSE.mp4

-## tip: use a better camera for better results.
-Using an iPhone will yield low-quality (grainy) videos.
+### tip: use a better camera for better results.
+Using an iPhone will likely yield low-quality (grainy) videos.

 ## requirements:
 - numpy